 /usr/bin/chromium - CLI:

-agent-browser(installed globally) - Headless: Always (no display in container)
+agent-browser(installed globally) - Headless: always (no display in container)

-- User data: Stored in group folder (persists across runs)
+- User data: stored in group folder (persists across runs)

-- Network: Full access (same as host, no restrictions)
+- Network: full access (same as host, no restrictions)

 Security implications